shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ## Preparation

 Make sure your code is ready to scale and you are using up-to-date design patterns.
 Have a look at our [app design article](/app-design-pro) to learn how to structure your code in a way that it can scale for this.
+Also have a look at our [general migration guide](/migrating).

 Before we show you how to migrate your existing Universal App to a Professional App, you first need make sure that the following applies.
 Mind that it only needs to apply if your App requires it (eg you don't need cache abstraction, if you don't use caches):